ovh/docs/pages/platform/ai-training/13_HOWTO_attach_registry/guide.en-ca.md

 ## Step 3: Submitting an image from your registry

-Once your registry is attach you can use any images pushed on the registry for your jobs.
+Once your registry is attached you can use any images pushed on the registry for your jobs.

-From the manager while [submitting a job](../submit-job) you can choose a custom Docker image in Step 7.
+From the manager while [submitting a job](../submit-job), you can choose a custom Docker image in Step 7.

 ![custom docker image](images/02_submit_image_custom.png){.thumbnail}